loopbackio/loopback-connector-oracle/README.md

 ## Installation

-You need to install Oracle instance client:
+You need to download and install Oracle instant client from the following link:

 http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html

+Two packages are required:

+* Instant Client Package - Basic: All files required to run OCI, OCCI, and JDBC-OCI applications
+* Instant Client Package - SDK: Additional header files and an example makefile for developing Oracle applications with Instant Client

 On MacOS or Linux: